 Applications are submitted online on a rolling basis during the first month or so of the spring semester.
 During this period, several information sessions designed to provide more information about the program, meet its director, Nic Voge, and chat with current learning consultants will be offered.
 While attendance is not required to submit an application, they are an efficient way to learn more about the program and role.
 Additionally, attending a McGraw learning strategies workshop or two and making an appointment with a learning consultant are encouraged.

 The written application consists of a half-dozen or so questions and a Principedia course analysis.
 You may also submit, if you wish, a resume (or less formal description of relevant experience) and a brief statement or cover letter conveying your interest in the position.
-Interviewees are selected from the applicant pool for a 30-60 minute conversation, usually in early March.
+Interviewees are selected from the applicant pool for a 30-60 minute conversation first with a current learning consultant, and then with with Nic Voge.
 Decisions are made thereafter and all applicants will be notified of the results of the selection process.

 Consultants frequently say that serving in this role is a highlight of their Princeton experience.
 They gain valuable consulting skills, become more effective students, learn about themselves, and become part of a genuine community.
 They are inspired by their consultees and fellow consultants alike, and appreciate the unique connections and conversations they have among the group.